FuelLabs/sway-standards/standards/src_6/README.md

 This function MAY reject arbitrary assets based on implementation and MUST revert if unaccepted assets are forwarded.
 This function MUST mint an asset representing the pro-rata share of the vault, with the SubId of the `sha256((asset, sub_id))` digest, where `asset` is the AssetId of the deposited asset and the `sub_id` is the id of the vault.
-MUST increase `total_assets` by one if the the AssetId is minted for the first time.
 This function MUST emit a `Deposit` log.
 This function MUST return the amount of minted shares.